wjdenny/wjdenny.github.io/content/Knowledge work that critically interprets information is not likely to be automated any time soon.md

 ---
 tags:
-  - statement
+  - type/statement
-  - ai
+  - topic/ai
-  - labor
+  - topic/labor
 ---
 Knowledge work that critically interprets information is not likely to be automated any time soon.